Germany's Bund yield at 2-month lows as recession fears bite | Headlines

 - Germany

-Euro zone bond yields tumbled on Tuesday and German 10-year borrowing costs hit two-month lows, with recession fears kept alive as EU countries approved emergency plans to curb gas usage following the latest supply cuts from Russia.
-Europe faces an increased gas squeeze since Wednesday when Russia's Gazprom said it would cut flows through the Nord Stream 1 pipeline to Germany to a fifth of capacity.
+Euro zone bond yields tumbled on Tuesday and German 10-year borrowing costs hit two-month lows, with recession fears kept alive as EU countries approved emergency plans to curb gas usage following latest supply cuts from Russia.
+Europe faces an increased gas squeeze from Wednesday, when Russia's Gazprom said it would cut flows through the Nord Stream 1 pipeline to Germany to a fifth of capacity.

 With a dozen European Union countries already facing reduced Russian supplies, Brussels is urging member states to prepare by saving gas and storing it for winter for fear Russia will completely cut off flows in retaliation for Western sanctions over its war with Ukraine.
 "It's all about the gas story, which is gathering more attention," said Rabobank senior rates strategist Lyn Graham-Taylor, referring to the move in bond markets.

 "It's becoming a more mainstream view that the price to pay for supporting Ukraine against Russia will be gas rationing."
-Germany's 10-year Bund yield fell to a two-month low at 0.93% and was last down 8 basis points (bps) on the day, with other benchmark yields across the euro area down a similar amount.
+Germany's 10-year Bund yield fell to a two-month low at 0.910% and was last down 9 basis points (bps) on the day, with other benchmark yields across the euro area down a similar amount .

-The yield has slid 40 basis points (bps) in July and is set for its biggest monthly drop since 2012, as market attention turns from record-high inflation to the possible sharp economic slowdown or possible recession.
+The yield has slid 43 bps in July and is set for its biggest monthly drop since 2012, as market attention turns from record-high inflation to the possibility of a sharp economic slowdown or possible recession.
 Russia tightened its gas squeeze on Monday.
 Gazprom said supplies through the Nord Stream 1 pipeline to Germany would drop to just 20% of capacity.

+According to Deutsche Bank, at 40% capacity Germany could make it through the winter but at 20% notable rationing would likely be needed.
+The prospect of reduced Russian gas flows pushed European gas prices higher, with the front-month Dutch gas contract jumping over 12% to its highest level since March 8, adding to recession worries in Europe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)